wovalle/fireorm/docgen/Custom_Repositories.md

   }
 }

-const bandRepository = GetRepository(Band) as CustomBandRepository;
+const bandRepository = getRepository(Band) as CustomBandRepository;
 const bands = await bandRepository.getProgressiveRockBands();
 ```

-Now, `GetRepository(Band)` will return the custom repository for Band with the _getProgressiveRockBands_ method.
+Now, `getRepository(Band)` will return the custom repository for Band with the _getProgressiveRockBands_ method.
 If a model doesn’t have a custom repository, the base repository will be returned.
-Fireorm also provides `GetCustomRepository` and `GetBaseRepository` helpers if we don’t want the default behavior.
+Fireorm also provides `getCustomRepository` and `getBaseRepository` helpers if we don’t want the default behavior.

 ## Casting

-As you can see, we have to cast the repository returned by the `GetRepository` as the custom repository we want to use (_CustomBandRepository_).
+As you can see, we have to cast the repository returned by the `getRepository` as the custom repository we want to use (_CustomBandRepository_).